 + + +

 Tastes change.
 But our compulsion to find the latest good thing stays constant.
-When you think about it, this is true with food, language and a lot else in life.
-We always seem to dream after the new delicious.
+When you think about it, it’s true with food, language and a lot else in life: We always seem to dream after the new delicious.

 If you relish fresh writing and have a palate for discovery – let me know when this metaphor gets sickening, would you? – go ahead and enjoy the little spread for you throughout this site.